Karl, Grand Duke of Baden

 Karl had seven siblings:

 Upon his father’s death in 1801, Karl became heir-apparent to his grandfather, Karl Friedrich, Margrave of Baden.
-Over the next five years, Baden would become an Electorate and then a Grand Duchy in 1806.
+Over the next five years, Baden would become an Electorate and a Grand Duchy in 1806.

 Stéphanie de Beauharnais; Credit – Wikipedia

 That same year, on April 8, 1806, Karl married Stéphanie de Beauharnais, the daughter of Claude de Beauharnais and Claudine Françoise de Lézay-Marnézia.
 She was also the adopted daughter of the French Emperor Napoléon I. Napoléon, wanting to secure an alliance with the Electorate of Baden, arranged for the marriage, despite neither Karl nor Stéphanie wanting to marry each other.
 For several years, the two lived separately, and it wasn’t until Karl’s grandfather was nearing death that they came together and began a family.
-They had five children:

 Karl became Grand Duke upon his grandfather’s death in 1811.
 In 1817, with no living male heirs, and only one unmarried uncle to succeed him, Karl formally gave dynastic rights to his half-uncles – the sons of his grandfather from his second, morganatic, marriage.
 This kept the Grand Ducal throne of Baden from passing to Karl’s brother-in-law, the King of Bavaria.
 In 1818, Karl oversaw the passing of a new and much more liberal constitution.